dh-notes/vim-article/main.md

 and `:q` for quit.

-The best thing about the *normal mode*, and the reason Vim is a fitting tool for the humanities, is that it is **text aware**.
+The best thing about the *normal mode*, and the reason Vim is a fitting tool for academic writing, is that it is **text aware**.
 Text awareness means that the editor intrinsically "understands" semantic humanly-meaningful units like characters, words, sentences, and paragraphs.
 Say for example you want to delete a word in your regular text editor.
 Pay attention to your exact keystrokes.
 It is likely that you would either just backspace a few times until